PSL (Premier Squash League) is a tournament organised by England Squash where clubs from around the country vie for the title of National Champions.

 Normally there are five or six teams in each division with new teams able to apply to join the league during the off-season.

 Fixtures take place between September and May with teams playing each other both home and away within their divisions.
-The top two teams then progress to semi-finals and a final which are played over a weekend.
+The top two teams then progress to semi-finals and a final.
 Players must have played at least one League match to be eligible for the playoffs.

 Teams must nominate their squads (maximum of 15 players) at the start of the season and can change, with some restrictions, during the Christmas break.
 Two extra players can be added for the second half.